|Place||Asia: China, Shanghai Shi, Shanghai|

 This tablecloth is one of a number of personal items taken into the Lunghwa Internment Camp near Shanghai by Mrs Alexandra Barr (later Fowles) in April 1942, when she was interned there by the Japanese.
 With the permission of the Japanese, she embroidered a map of the camp on the cloth and collected the signatures of approximately 800 internees.
 The signatures were originally marked in pencil and then over-embroidered in colourful cotton threads at a later date.
 Alexandra worked on the tablecloth throughout the years of her captivity and continued post-liberation.
 It was likely completed c 1947, after her marriage to Raymond Fowles in that year.

-Mrs Fowles, nee Kolesnikoff (also spelled ‘Kavlessnekoff’), was born near Vladivostok, Russia, in 1895.
+Mrs Fowles, nee Kolesnikoff (also spelled 'Kavlessnekoff'), was born near Vladivostok, Russia, in 1895.
 She escaped Russia and fled to China with her family following the Russian Revolution, possibly in 1921, where she joined a large group of emigre White Russians in Shanghai.
 Alexandra’s first marriage was to a Mr Ermakoff, who died at an unknown date.
 Alexandra married her second husband in Shanghai in 1931, English bachelor Arthur Barr.
 She maintained a keen interest in historic textiles, and worked as a hospital nurse.
 It was this latter experience which caused her to be stationed in the medical room at Lunghwa, where she was treated relatively well because the Japanese guards also needed attention for minor medical ailments.
-Arthur Barr was not interned at Lunghwa with Alexandra, however, the Yorkshire tailor Raymond Fowles was an internee there.
+Arthur Barr was not interned at Lunghwa with Alexandra, however, the Yorkshire born tailor and designer, Raymond Conrad Fowles, was an internee there.
 At some stage Alexandra and Arthur divorced, and Alexandra later married Raymond Fowles in Shanghai in 1947.
 Together Alexandra and Raymond operated a store, but the rise of the Chinese Communists caused them to emigrate to Perth, Western Australia, in 1951.
 They then travelled to California to join Alexandra’s children in 1955.
 Raymond Fowles died there in 1963, his wife in 1991.
-Alexandra signed her tablecloth twice as ‘A. Barr’.
-However, one of the signatures was un-picked at a later date and re-sewn as ‘A. Fowles,’ with the original pencil signature still visible beneath the threads.
+Alexandra signed her tablecloth twice as 'A. Barr'.
+However, one of the signatures was un-picked at a later date and re-sewn as 'A. Fowles,' with the original pencil signature still visible beneath the threads.

 The Lunghwa Internment Camp, or Civilian Assembly Centre, as it was called by the Japanese, was located on the site of the former Kiansu Middle School which had been heavily damaged and abandoned during fighting in 1937.
 It stood on a site of 60 acres, about two miles from the Lunghwa aerodrome.
 The camp contained seven concrete buildings, three large wooden barracks (originally stables built by the Japanese in 1937) and a number of outbuildings.
 There were 59 dormitories and 127 larger rooms for families.
 The camp held approximately 1,988 internees during the war.
 A number of the inmates escaped and nine eventually made their way to free China.
 Mrs Fowles recalled the re-capture of a Russian escapee and his subsequent execution on the football field in the camp.